 The principles and procedures regarding the Bank's reputation risk and the functioning of its operational and strategic risk management systems are set forth in Takasbank Operational Risk Management Procedure approved by the Board of Directors.
-The said regulation is reviewed by the Board of Directors at least once a year.
+It reviewed by the Board of Directors at least once a year.